Yandex Cloud

 gRPC API

-In the management console, you can set the retention period for automatic backups when creating or updating the cluster.
+You can set the retention period for automatic backups when you create or update the cluster via the management console.

 If you do not have the Yandex Cloud CLI installed yet, install and initialize it.